+Our worldwide operations can be affected by industrial, economic and political factors on both a regional and global level.
 Our operations are organized into three segments: HVAC, Refrigeration and Fire & Security.
 Our HVAC segment provides products, controls, services and solutions to meet the heating and cooling needs of residential and commercial customers.
 Our Refrigeration segment provides refrigeration and monitoring systems for trucks, trailers, shipping containers, intermodal and rail, as well as commercial refrigeration products.
 Our Fire & Security products encompass a wide range of residential and commercial building systems and security and service solutions.
 Our customers are in both the public and private sectors, and our businesses reflect an extensive geographic diversification that has evolved with continued globalization.
 See Note 20 to the Combined Financial Statements for additional discussion of sales attributed to geographic regions.